 1. In an employee-designated parking lot before your shift.

 2. In an employee-designated parking lot after your shift.

 3. In an employee-designated locker room.

 5. While being assaulted by a fellow employee.

 6. While running an errand for your employer.

 7. In any situation where the employee is working alone or away from other employees.

-Therefore, regardless of whether anyone witnessed your accident or injuries, you’re still entitled to workers’ compensation benefits.
-Unfortunately, many of these unwitnessed accidents are denied initially by the insurance company, so it’s very important to report it as soon as possible, and to give as many details as possible at the time it is reported.
+Therefore, regardless of whether anyone witnessed your accident or injuries, you are still entitled to workers’ compensation benefits.
+Unfortunately, many of these unwitnessed accidents are denied initially by the insurance company, so it is very important to report it as soon as possible and to give as many details as possible at the time it is reported.